-Argus Europe Limited was established in 1992 by Managing Director Brian Tough Q.G.M. a former Special Forces soldier and Bodyguard to many high profile individuals.
-Argus Europe has been providing specialist training for high-net worth clients and their families since the early 1990’s.
+Argus Europe Limited was established in 1992 by Managing Director Brian Tough Q.G.M. a former Special Forces Soldier and Bodyguard to many high profile individuals including the former Director of Special Forces, General Sir Peter de la Billière, KCB, KBE, DSO, MC & Bar .
+Argus Europe has been providing specialist training for high-net worth clients and their families since the mid 1990’s.
 Argus Europe is an operational company working globally with an extensive variety of contacts.
-We only deliver courses where we feel we have legitimate operational experience.
-You will not see us offering courses in what is the latest, greatest fad.
+We only deliver courses where we feel we have exceptional operational experience.
 We have core strengths and we deliver along those lines and we operate in those areas.
-We have almost 40 years operational experience, we have trained many of the current uprising of training providers!
+We have almost 40 years operational experience, and have trained many of the current training providers!

-You should be asking your training provider lots of questions prior to booking your place on any course.
-Think long and hard about this decision, it will be one of the most important decisions that you make concerning the rest of your lives.
+This is your future and your money!
+You should be asking your training provider certain questions prior to booking your place on any course.
+Think long and hard about this decision, it will be one of the most important decisions that you make concerning your future.

-1. Who are the instructors, what are their backgrounds, have they operated CP commercially worldwide and not just the UK.
+1. Who are the instructors, what are their backgrounds, have they operated in a hostile environments worldwide and not just the UK?
 Are any of the instructors from a SF background?

 2. What percentage of the training is out of the classroom (or is it unrealistic training by PowerPoint to save costs).